Longboarding: Cross step

 One of the most important core tricks for longboard dancing.
 Cross steps involve moving the rider's back foot around the front, flipping the front around the back, and moving into a switched position from the rider's natural stance.
 Carve during this trick for extra style by crossing closer to the edge.
 Cross steps can be used to change positions with style and flow to the riders cruising.

 Land paddling

 Land Paddling is the use of a long pole or stick while longboarding.
 The stick is used to propel the longboarder further without pumping.
 The stick also maintains balance and can be used as a brake.
 This variation was stated to be an invention by Steve McBride of Kahuna Creations, but this method of pushing has been around longer and can't be claimed by a single person.

 Draft train

 A draft train involves a group of riders riding in a straight line down a hill.
-The front rider breaks the wind Drafting (aerodynamics) for the following riders, who in turn use their hands to push the rider immediately in front, increasing overall speed for the entire group.
+The front rider breaks the wind drafting for the following riders, who in turn use their hands to push the rider immediately in front, increasing overall speed for the entire group.
 This technique requires skill and practice because riders are in such close proximity.